“You can’t manage what you can’t measure.”

-It has often been said that you can’t manage what you can’t measure.
-In sports, success is measured by the score.
-In business, there are a number of measurements that can be tracked and monitored to help management gauge the performance of the business.
-These metrics are commonly referred to as Key Performance Indicators or KPIs.
+Just like in sports, success is measured by the score.
+In business, success is measured managed by numbers.
+In many cases, these measurements are tracked and monitored to help management gauge the performance of the company, and these kinds of metrics are referred to as Key Performance Indicators (KPIs).

 The Importance Of KPIs To Business Success

-Businesses are multi-faceted and therefore it is important for a company to monitor a number of different KPIs that each provide some insight into business performance.
-Some of these measurements may be more basic, such as days sales outstanding or inventory turnover, while others can be a bit more involved, such as employee utilization or profitability by individual client/product line.
+Businesses are multi-faceted and so a company needs to monitor several different KPIs to provide insight into how the business is performing.
+Some of these measurements may be more basic, like inventory turnover.
+While other KPIs can be more involved, such as employee utilization or profitability by an individual client or product line.

-It’s important to understand that knowing what to measure and then making operational changes to directly influence those measurements can have a significant impact on the bottom line.
+It’s important to understand that knowing what to measure matters and then making operational changes to influence those measurements directly can have a significant impact on the bottom line.
 If you measure many things that don’t matter, you’ll end up with a ton of meaningless data.

-KPIs will be different for every business; however, below are some basic KPI examples, how to calculate them, what they measure, and the best way to use the measurement to improve profitability.
+KPIs will be different for every business.
+Below are some basic examples, how they can be calculated, what they measure, and the best way to use the measurement to improve profitability.

 Days Sales Outstanding

 (Accounts Receivable) / (Sales on Credit or Terms) x (Number of Days the Sales Represent)

 This KPI measures how many days of sales are in accounts receivable.
-Hopefully this measurement will be at (or near) what your credit terms are.
-For example, if you have credit terms of 45 days, your days sales outstanding should be close to that.
+Hopefully, this measurement will be at (or near) what your credit terms are.
+For example, if you have credit terms of 45 days, your day’s sales outstanding should be close to that number.
 This KPI can be impacted by offering a slight discount for early payment to reduce outstanding accounts receivable.

 (Cost of Goods Sold) / (Average Inventory) x (12 Months)

-This KPI measures the number of times the inventory is sold–or the turnover–in one year.
-An inventory turn of 1 would mean you sell all your inventory once a year, whereas an inventory turn of 12 would indicate you sell your inventory every month.
-This KPI is influenced by reducing slow moving or excess inventory, or by increasing sales which will in turn increase cash flow.
+This KPI measures the number of times the inventory is sold–or the amount of turnover–in one year.
+Inventory turn of 1 would mean you sell all your inventory once a year, whereas an inventory turn of 12 would indicate you sell your inventory every month.
+This KPI is influenced by reducing slow-moving or excess inventory, or by increasing sales, which will in turn, improve cash flow.

 Days Sales in Inventory